squarooticus/draft-krose-multicast-security/notes-2021-11-09-secdispatch-ietf.md

 listening when you say something and there is some kind of trust between different group members?

-The intent of the confidentiality discussion was about
+My understanding on the intent of the confidentiality discussion was about defense against traffic monitoring, or other threat models involved with leaking information about what people are consuming, if any can be identified.

 # Mic Topics